 What Are The Bankruptcy Alternatives In Canada

-Many honest and responsible people find that they cannot meet their monthly payments and other financial commitments and wonder what are the bankruptcy alternatives in Canada available to them.
-In spite of good intentions, they can no longer make their debt payments.
+Many honest and responsible people find that they cannot meet their monthly payments and other financial commitments and wonder what are the alternatives to bankruptcy in Canada available to them.
+Despite good intentions, they can no longer make their debt payments.

 When this happens, RESPONSIBLE people discover that there are only a limited number of RESPONSIBLE options open to them.